top of page

 How to get to Manuel Antonio or Quepos From Tamarindo?

 Manuel Antonio, known for its stunning national park and beautiful beaches, is a must-visit destination in Costa Rica.
 If you're starting your journey from Tamarindo, you have several transportation options to choose from for this 330-kilometer, 6-hour voyage.
-Whether you prefer the convenience of a rental car, the luxury of a private shuttle, or the budget-friendly bus, here's everything you need to know to make an informed decision of how to get to Manuel Antonio or Quepos from Tamarindo.
-Keep in mind that in this blog we write about getting to Manuel Antonio but all the information applies to getting to Quepos as well.
+Whether you prefer the convenience of a rental car, the luxury of a private shuttle, or the budget-friendly bus, here's everything you need to know to make an informed decision on how to get to Manuel Antonio or Quepos from Tamarindo.
+Please note that the information in this blog, which focuses on getting to Manuel Antonio, also applies to traveling to Quepos.
 The two towns make up the same 7-kilometer area.

 Need other useful information?
-We have a complete travel guide dedicated to the town of Manuel Antonio & Quepos : the best hotels, restaurants, things to do in the area.
+We have a complete travel guide dedicated to the town of Manuel Antonio & Quepos: the best hotels, restaurants, and things to do in the area.

 What is the best way to get to Manuel Antonio from Tamarindo?